 A more recent popular technique is to use a vaporizer.
 The vape “high” is considerably less intense and shorter.
 It allows you to utilize all the medicinal benefits in your cannabis without wasting the THC on ‘off burn’ from joints, so it is a very efficient way to consume cannabis.
 Plus, it is a lot healthier on your lungs.

 Tip: First-time smokers should stay away from joints.
 The effects of these can be very strong and also harsh on your lungs.
 However, if you decide to have a joint, then taking small puffs will ensure your first-time experience is not ruined.
+Use high-quality rolling papers so you’re not inhaling any extra unecessary chemicals.
+Try RAW Rolling Papers.

 Where to get it?